Stage 1: Before you apply

 Year 5

-If you applied for your funding in year four, you’d not receive the maximum:
+If you applied for your funding in year four of a five year course, you’d receive the maximum:

 Year of your course Your payment